 You’ll also need to keep the following rules and limitations in mind:

 • Medical and dental expenses.
-You can only deduct out-of-pocket medical expenses that exceed 7.5% of your adjusted gross income in 2022.
+You can only deduct out-of-pocket medical expenses that exceed 7.5% of your adjusted gross income.

 • State and local income taxes and property taxes.
 The TCJA capped the deduction for state and local taxes at $10,000.
 Under prior rules, the deduction for state and local taxes was unlimited.